 There may be opportunities to work overseas for national government and conservation organisations.
 Some officers move into lecturing, teaching or journalism.

-If you would like to know anything about Conservation Officer that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about becoming a conservation ifficer that does not appear on Hotcourses, further information can be found below.

 British Trust for Conservation Volunteers